erikdubois/Ubuntu1610i3/README.md

 #Prerequisites

-First install Linux Mint 18 Cinnamon like you always would.
+First install Ubuntu 16.10 like you always would.

 Then update.